 For me, Shake Shack is all about the burger.
-I pass on the shakes and ice creams, there are better places for that.
-But the burger here is definitely good.
-The single is not the kind of massive American artery-clogger, it's more of a sane sized light lunch, if that is possible in the world of burgers.
+Ok, yes I get a shake too.
+And fries.
+And sometimes beer.
+But the burger here is definitely the best.
+The single is not the kind of massive American artery-clogger, it's more of a sanity-sized light lunch, if that is possible in the world of burgers.

 Even on a freezing day, people will wait.